e-clipse-dev/text-adventure/outline.md

 Kill the raiders ??

 BAD ENDING:
-Your son doesn’t make it
+Your family member doesn’t make it

 SCRIPT